haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/plugins.md

 When you wrap a method which accepts arguments, your plugin must also accept those arguments and you must forward them when you invoke the <code>proceed</code> callable.
 You must be careful to match the original signature of the method with regards to default parameters and type hints.

-For example, the following code defines a parameter of type <code>SomeType</code> which is nullable:
+例如， the following code defines a parameter of type <code>SomeType</code> which is nullable:

 {% highlight PHP inline=true %}
 namespace My\Module\Model;